AriaSalvatrice/AriaModules/doc/plans.md

 - In pitchbend mode, you can set bend up and down range separately.
 - You can quantize input, and you can tell the pitchbend to aim for _n_ scale degrees above/below within the current scale/chord.
 - You can also quantize output for a stepped glissando.

-# Quantizer / chord sequencer

-Currently working on this one!

-A quantizer system with scene support, allowing you to create and use external scales (c.f.
-Darius), making use of the code I already have.
-Scene support to quickly change the tonality of the piece.
-You can use it to program chords and scales.

-You can click a button to open a text field, where you can write down a chord progression.
-It should be very liberal in what it accepts: weird-ass rare jazz chords, inversions, roman numeral notation.